GRousselet/bootstrap/README.md

 Reproducibility package for the article:

-**A practical introduction to the bootstrap: a versatile method to make inferences by using data-driven simulations** Rousselet G.A., Pernet C.R., Wilcox R.R.
+**An introduction to the bootstrap: a versatile method to make inferences by using data-driven simulations** Rousselet G.A., Pernet C.R., Wilcox R.R.
 *submitted*

 [[OSF repository](https://osf.io/8b4t5/)] [[GitHub repository](https://github.com/GRousselet/bootstrap)] [[PsyArXiv Preprint](https://psyarxiv.com/h8ft7)]

 The repository contains all of the [R](https://www.r-project.org/) code  used in the article.
 The code is best seen by running the RMarkdown notebooks, within [RStudio](https://www.rstudio.com/).

 The code is released under the [MIT license](https://opensource.org/licenses/MIT).
 Copyright 2019, Guillaume A. Rousselet.